guillaumecherel/exmodelo-abc/eXModeloModuleABC.md

 Use your favorite method to make a scatter plot of the posterior sample, taking the parameters two by two.
 Recall that you can do it in only a few clicks in openmole, if you click on the button "Plot" above the current table.
 Which parameter values seem the most credible, given the data?

-Remember the model zombies with the 3 parameters `humanInformedRatio`, `humanInformProbability` and `humanFollowProbability`.
-Write an openmole script that runs ABC on it.
+Remember the zombie model with the 3 parameters `humanInformedRatio`, `humanInformProbability` and `humanFollowProbability`.
+Using as an example the `abc.oms` script you've just executed, write an openmole script that runs ABC on the zombie model.
 Use as observed data the time series of people rescued every 20 seconds: `Array(0,5,14,42,36,9,5,3,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0)`

+You don't have to run your script until the end.
+Running ABC on this model takes a long time.
+You may just start the run to make sure that it compiles and starts working, but you can then interrupt the computation.
+The results are provided in the next section.

 The solution is available [here](openmole/abc_practice_solution.oms).

 Practice: Exploiting ABC's output